-- Do not eat or drink anything for 2 hours before your exam. - Take your usual medicines with small sips of water at least 2 hours before your exam. - You do not need to do an enema or anything else to prepare your rectum. - You must arrive 2 hours before your scheduled exam. - Tell the technologist if there is any chance you could be pregnant.
+- Do not eat or drink anything for 2 hours before your exam. - Take your usual medicines with small sips of water at least 2 hours before your exam. - You do not need to do an enema or anything else to prepare your rectum. - You must arrive 2 hours before your scheduled exam. - If you were assigned female at birth: Tell the technologist if there is any chance you could be pregnant.